Bonitasoft-Community/bonita-camp/docs/en/06-applications.md

 1. Display the information in the columns of the table more clearly :
     - In the right panel, in the field **Column keys**, delete *requestorId*.
     - In the same field, replace *isApproved* with *isApprovedLabel*.
-    - Delete the Input *IdDemandor* widget in the details container because this information is not useful
+    - Delete the Input widget *RequestorId* in the details container because this information is not useful

 1. Select the **Date picker** widget called *Leave Start* and edit the following properties: